-In August 2018, we acquired an exclusive North American license to develop and commercialize trofinetide for Rett syndrome and other indications from Neuren Pharmaceuticals.
+In August 2018, we acquired an exclusive North American license to develop and commercialize trofinetide for Rett syndrome and other indications from Neuren.
 Rett syndrome is a debilitating neurological disorder that occurs predominantly in females following apparently normal development for the first six months of life.
-Typically, between six to eighteen months of age, patients experience a period of rapid decline with loss of purposeful hand use and spoken communication and inability to independently conduct activities of daily living.
+Typically, between six to eighteen months of age, patients experience a period of rapid decline with loss of purposeful had use and spoken communication and inability to independently conduct activities of daily living.
 Symptoms also include seizures, disorganized breathing patterns, scoliosis and sleep disturbances.
-Trofinetide is a novel synthetic analog of the amino-terminal tripeptide of insulin-like growth factor 1 IGF-1 designed to treat the core symptoms of Rett syndrome by reducing neuroinflammation and supporting synaptic function.
-Trofinetide has been granted FDA Fast Track Status and Orphan Drug Designation in the U.S. and Europe.
-Currently, there are no approved medicines for the treatment of Rett syndrome.
-We plan to initiate a Phase 3 randomized, double-blind placebo-controlled study evaluating trofinetide in girls 5-20 years of age with Rett syndrome in the fourth quarter of 2019.
+Trofinetide is a novel synthetic analog of the amino-terminal tripeptide of insulin-like growth factor 1 (IGF-1), designed to treat the core symptoms of Rett syndrome by reducing neuroinflammation and supporting synaptic function.
+Trofinetide has been granted FDA Fast Track Status and an Orphan Drug Designation in the U.S. and an Orphan Designation in Europe, as well as Rare Pediatric Disease designation in the U.S. Currently, there are no approved medicines for the treatment of Rett syndrome.
+In October 2019, we initiated the Phase 3 LAVENDER randomized, double-blind placebo-controlled study evaluating trofinetide in girls and young women 5-20 years of age with Rett syndrome.
+As a result of the COVID-19 pandemic, we temporarily paused enrollment of new patients in the LAVENDER study.
+At this time, we continue to expect results from our LAVENDER study in 2021 but we are unable to predict with certainty how the pandemic might affect the timing for completion of that study.